-Ardor Natural Wines is a forthcoming Natural Wine shop.
-It will be located at 729 SE Morrison St and will house a comprehensive list of natural wines available for retail purchase.
-Opening is expected April 2018.
+Ardor Natural Wines is a Natural Wine shop.
+It is located at 729 SE Morrison St and houses a comprehensive list of natural wine available for retail purchase.
+The soft opening is expected April 13, 2018 from 4p-8p.

 Our mission is to increase accessibility to natural wine by curating a thoughtful,

 retail-focused outlet that is centrally located, and allows people to do things with wine, wherever they go.

 Ardor Natural Wines builds community around small-production natural wines.
 We appreciate character-driven wines that focus on terroir and receive minimal intervention from the winemaker.
 There are many emerging and longstanding natural wine projects in Oregon and internationally that deserve the attention and representation of a dedicated wine bar and tasting room.

 We pour unique wines from all over the world.
 The selection is constantly changing based on the wines available to us that we are vibing with.
 Our selections are produced and imported in very limited quantities so frequent changes to our list should be anticipated.

 Our wines run the spectrum from inexpensive vin de soif to hard to find boutique producers.
 Ardor aims to remove the pretense often associated with wine — it is a delicious beverage.
 Wine began as, and should continue to be, an accessible drink for all people.

 Courtesy of Jenny & François Selections